adamhstewart/avrae-collections/collections/character-helpers/magefire.md

 - Arrows are consumed on use (cannot be recovered)
 - Requires manual counter creation with desired amount

 **Setup:**
-Create a counter first: `!cc create "Magefire Arrows" -max <amount>`
+Create a counter first: `!cc create "Magefire Arrows"`

 **Usage:**
-Use this snippet when making ranged attacks with Magefire Arrows to automatically track ammunition and add fire damage.
+Use this snippet when making ranged attacks with Magefire Arrows to automatically track ammunition and add fire damage,